Viana do Castelo

-Viana do Castelo (/pt-PT/) is a municipality and seat of the district of Viana do Castelo in the Norte Region of Portugal.
+Viana do Castelo, (Note: /pt-PT/) officially the City of Viana do Castelo, is a city, municipality and seat of the district of Viana do Castelo in Northern Portugal.
 The population in 2021 was 85,778, in an area of 319.02 km2.
 The urbanized area of the municipality, comprising the city, has a population of approximately 36,148 inhabitants, although the extended densely populated region reaches surrounding municipalities like Caminha and Ponte de Lima with a population above 150,000 inhabitants.
 It is located at the mouth of the Lima river, on the Portuguese Way path, an alternative path of the Camino de Santiago.